-And this is where I fell totally in love with the program, I got so incredibly impressed.
+And this is where I fell totally in love with the programme, I got so incredibly impressed.
 I mean, how can we possibly do all this in such little time?
 And after my weeks in St. Louis, I have come to believe that it is the unbelievable amount of knowledge, drive and enthusiasm that I witnessed there that made it possible.

 Nervously taken picture the moment before joining a lindyhop dance class in this fancy ballroom with live music.

 Even though I met these great colleagues that I did all of these great things with (barbeque party, lindy hop classes and concerts etc.), you do spend a lot of time on your own when being on a rotation abroad.
 And boy, have I grown during these experiences.
-I thought participating in a graduate program would be developing, but not to this extent.
+I thought participating in a graduate programme would be developing, but not to this extent.
 For example: before these assignments abroad, I wouldn’t even have considered going out for a meal all by myself.
 And if someone would have told me I was going to go on a five hour road trip to Nashville on my own during this year, I wouldn’t have believed it for a second.
 But I did - and I am so proud of myself.

 I guess that what I want to say is that it feels like it is all falling into place, when we’re now newly graduated graduates, entering the world of Saab.
 It’s been a real joy to develop – both professionally and individually – and get to see all of my wonderful graduate colleagues develop too.
-I’m not only a newly graduated graduate; I’m a newly graduated graduate with 9 new friends for life.
-And when I now enter my department as a Strategic Sourcing Manager, I’ll be – to my great joy - working within the T-X program!
+I’m not only a newly graduated graduate; I’m a newly graduated graduate with nine new friends for life.
+And when I now enter my department as a Strategic Sourcing Manager, I’ll be – to my great joy - working within the T-X programme!